Here comes another Colorado story.

 I won’t, however, vote in mi hermano just because he’s mi hermano.

-I ran for class president in middle school as a sixth grader.
+I ran for class president as a sixth-grader.
 I was a semi-popular, or popular-enough, kid to garner enough votes.
 I was a horrible president.
 I did nothing.
 I made the do-nothing Congress look like Katy Perry’s wardrobe changing crew.

 If I had to cast a vote tonight for president in 2016, it wouldn’t be for Jeb Bush, although I like him, and heck, he says he’s Hispanic.
 My vote would go to Marco Rubio.
 Not because he’s a Cuban American or even that he’s my age.